 Take a 30-minute break every day and just write whatever you want.
 It doesn’t have to be excellent, just write… Stories you want to write, potential plot twists, character outlines, topics you want to write about, etc.

-Get your phone into silent mode and turn off any distractions (FB, Twitter, your mom, etc.). 😛 If you prefer to write while listening to music or something else, fine, but no distractions.
+Get your phone into silent mode and turn off any distractions (FB, Twitter, your mom, etc.). 😛 If you prefer to write while listening to music or something else, it’s fine, but no distractions.

 For the next 30 minutes, it’s just you and your imagination.
 So write away!
 3,2,1… GO!